mus-format/mus-go/README.md

     ErrTooBigSliceElem = errors.New("too big slice elem")
     u                  = mus.UnmarshallerFn[int](varint.UnmarshalInt)
     sk                 = mus.SkipperFn(varint.SkipInt) // Implementation of the
-    // mus.Skipper interface for slice elements, may be nil, in which case a
+    // mus.Skipper interface for the slice elements, may be nil, in which case
-    // validation error will be returned immediately. maxLength com.ValidatorFn[int] = func(length int) (err error) {
+    // a validation error will be returned immediately. maxLength com.ValidatorFn[int] = func(length int) (err error) {
       // Checks the length of the slice. if length > 5 {